Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: The MOHaM Framework

 \subsubsection{Chromosome Encoding}

-One of the most fundamental and important steps in employing a GA is to define an encoding for the individuals in the population.
-MOHaM requires this encoding to represent, \textit{(a)} mapping strategy of each layer, \textit{(b)} $SAI$ of each layer, \textit{(c)} execution sequence of layers in the $AM(L,D)$, \textit{(d)} SA template of each $SAI$, and \textit{(e)} NoP tile of each $SAI$.
-Hence, the global scheduler uses a two-part chromosome, as shown in Figure~\ref{fig:chromosome}.
-The two parts are:

-\begin{itemize} \item \textbf{Software Genome:} It encodes the layers of the $AM(L,D)$.
+A fundamental step in employing a GA is to define an encoding for the individuals in the population.
+MOHaM requires this encoding to represent, \textit{(a)} mapping strategy of each layer, \textit{(b)} \emph{SAI} of each layer, \textit{(c)} execution sequence of layers in the \emph{AM}, \textit{(d)} SA template of each \emph{SAI}, and \textit{(e)} NoP tile of each \emph{SAI}.
+A two-part chromosome used by the scheduler is shown in Figure~\ref{fig:chromosome} and is described here: \begin{itemize} \item \textbf{Hardware Genome:} It encodes the instances of the \emph{SAT}s.
+It is an array of genes, where each gene denotes an SAI.
+Each gene is a tuple $\langle SAI, SAT \rangle$ where \emph{SAI} is the SA instance and \emph{SAT} is the template identifier.
+The order of the genes represents the position of the \emph{SAI} hosting tile in the NoP.
+The number of genes is equal to the number of \emph{SAI}s and varies between 1 and maximum NoP tiles across chromosomes. \item \textbf{Software Genome:} It encodes the layers of the \emph{AM}.
 It is an array of genes, where each gene denotes a layer.
-Each gene is a tuple $\langle LI, MI, SAI \rangle$ where $LI$ is the layer identifier, $MI$ is the mapping identifier, and $SAI$ is the SA instance the layer will be executed.
+Each gene is a tuple $\langle LID, MID, SAI \rangle$ where \emph{LID} is the layer identifier, \emph{MID} is the mapping identifier, and \emph{SAI} is the SA instance the layer will be executed.
 The order of the genes is a topological sorting of the layers using Kahn's algorithm~\cite{kahn1962topological} and represents the temporal sequence in which the layers will be executed.
-The number of genes is equal to the number of layers in the $AM(L,D)$ and is fixed for chromosomes.
+The number of genes is equal to the number of layers in the \emph{AM} and is fixed for chromosomes. \end{itemize}

-\item \textbf{Hardware Genome:} It encodes the instances of the $SSAT$.
-It is an array of genes, where each gene denotes a SA instance.
-Each gene is a tuple $\langle SAI, SAT \rangle$ where $SAI$ is the SA instance and $SAT$ is the template identifier.
-The order of the genes represents position of the $SAI$ hosting tile in the 2D Mesh NoP.
-The number of genes is equal to the number of SA instances and varies between 1 and maximum NoP tiles across chromosomes. \end{itemize}